GLP-1 tracker apps, an honest 2026 comparison

 Common questions

-- Phaze vs Shotsy vs Pep, which is best?
+- Phaze vs Shotsy vs Pep, how do they compare?

 - Does Phaze track side effects?